DangerMouseB/bones-vm-pyig/README.md

 ### Bones

-In case you're curious bones is a collection of hobby utilities (including a toy vm) to assist my children in learning how to progra and me to learn D.
+In case you're curious, bones is a collection of hobby utilities (including a toy vm) to assist my children in learning how to program and me to learn D.